Business Education Partnerships

 Develop the workforce in your community!
 ABEC's award winning Career Exploration Project!

-The ABEC Middle School Career Exploration Project, in collaboration with business and community partners, introduces middle school students to different career pathways for the purpose of
+The ABEC Career Exploration and Development (ACED) Project, in collaboration with business and community partners, introduces middle and high school students to different career pathways for the purpose of

 - helping students better understand the relevancy and application of the courses they take in school;

 - introducing information and hands-on activities that are community driven and focused on key workforce demands and career; and

 - helping students understand and make wise course selections in high school.